UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 The Australian Law Librarians' Association (ALLA) website has contact details for Committee members and conference details of the Association’s conference.
 It also has an email list – ALLA-ANZ Mailing List which has instructions for subscribing and unsubscribing.

-20. Blogs and News Websites
+20. Blogs, Podcasts and News Websites

 21. Australian University Law Schools

-The Council of Australian Law Deans (CALD) website has guide which introduces you to Australia’s law schools, and gives you basic information about Australia’s legal system, living costs, and study choices.
+The Council of Australian Law Deans (CALD) website has guide which introduces you to Australia’s law schools and gives you basic information about Australia’s legal system, living costs, and study choices.

 22. Locating Holdings in Australian Libraries